Claremont Hotel & Spa: Overview

 The site is a few blocks southeast of the University of California, Berkeley's Clark Kerr Campus, generally bounded by Claremont Avenue to the north and west, Ashby Avenue/Tunnel Road to the south, and open space and private homes to the east; it was originally in unincorporated Alameda County, outside of any city limits.
 The majority of the property is in Oakland, including the entirety of the hotel building, the spa, the gardens and parking area.
 However, two small portions, one just east of the Berkeley Tennis Club and the other near the intersection of Claremont Avenue and Russell Street, are within the city limits of Berkeley, and the resort uses a mailing address in Berkeley: 41 Tunnel Road, Berkeley CA 94705.

 The Berkeley Tennis Club leased a portion of the grounds southwest of the hotel from 1917 to 1945.
 In 1945, the Club purchased this section of the grounds, and remains located at 1 Tunnel Road in Berkeley, next to the hotel.

-The Claremont has 279 guest rooms, a 20000 sqft spa, 10 tennis courts, and 22 acre of landscaped gardens.
+The Claremont has 276 guest rooms, 8 tennis courts, 4 pickleball courts, and 22 acre of landscaped gardens.
 Romantic stories say it was once won in a checkers game.
 The hotel was nominated and deemed eligible for listing on the National Register of Historic Places in 2003, but was not listed due to owner objection.
 It is a designated Oakland City Historical Landmark.
 The hotel has been a member of Historic Hotels of America, an official program of the National Trust for Historic Preservation, since 2016.